farmani60/einstein-riddle-algorithm/README.md

-# einstein-riddle-algorithm
-Develop an algorithm to solve Einstein's riddle in general
+# Develop an algorithm to solve Einstein's riddle in general form

 Einstein's riddle